Jacobian-Aware Posterior Sampling for Inverse Problems: Additional Results

 \subsection{Additional Experiments}

 \paragraph{Measurement noise level.} In many posterior sampling schemes, increasing the observation noise not only removes information but can also \emph{leak} through the measurement-consistency gradients into the reconstruction.
-We evaluate SR$\times 4$ across increasing $\sigma_y$ and compare AdaPS to $\Pi$GDM using PSNR and LPIPS.
-Figure~\ref{fig:adaps-vs-pgdm-sigma-quantitive} shows that AdaPS mitigates the inevitable degradation, with quality declining roughly linearly as the noise grows, whereas $\Pi$GDM exhibits a markedly sharper drop.
-We exclude other baselines from this ablation because they require retuning hyperparameters for each noise level (e.g., DDPG~\citep{garber2024image}).
+We evaluate SR$\times 4$ across increasing $\sigma_y$ and compare JAPS to $\Pi$GDM using PSNR and LPIPS.
+We conduct this comparison against $\Pi$GDM due to the structural resemblance of the likelihood surrogates, differing mainly in magnitude.
+Figure~\ref{fig:adaps-vs-pgdm-sigma-quantitive} shows that JAPS mitigates the inevitable degradation, with quality declining roughly linearly as the noise grows, whereas $\Pi$GDM exhibits a markedly sharper drop.

 \paragraph{Stochasticity.} Many posterior samplers set $\eta=1$ (see Section~\ref{subsec:diffusion_models}), allowing fresh noise to mitigate artifacts that arise when enforcing consistency with noisy observations.
-We evaluate AdaPS on SR$\times 4$ across a range of $\eta$ values and compare against $\Pi$GDM.
-Figure~\ref{fig:adaps-vs-pgdm-eta-quantitative} shows that, whereas $\Pi$GDM benefits primarily from highly stochastic updates (large $\eta$), AdaPS exhibits markedly weaker dependence on $\eta$, maintaining similar performance across stochasticity levels.
+We evaluate JAPS on SR$\times 4$ across a range of $\eta$ values and compare against $\Pi$GDM.
+Figure~\ref{fig:adaps-vs-pgdm-eta-quantitative} shows that, whereas $\Pi$GDM benefits primarily from highly stochastic updates (large $\eta$), JAPS exhibits markedly weaker dependence on $\eta$, maintaining similar performance across stochasticity levels.